-These PA services are delineated in more detail in the following sections.
+The full suite of PA services is delineated in more detail in the following sections.

 1.3.1 Technical Assistance Services

 The primary objectives for Technical Assistance (TA) are to ensure affordable housing owners/operators receive accurate, useful, and helpful information; have a positive experience accessing SOMAH program incentives; develop a robust understanding of other energy programs and options that can be pursued as a coordinated approach with their solar project; and receive assistance leveraging those programs.